lambda-dom/trisagion/docs/readme.md

 type Parser = ParserT Identity
 ```

 as is done in say, the [Megaparsec](https://hackage.haskell.org/package/megaparsec) library.
-In this library, we explicitely do _not_ make such a generalization; all code is pure (meaning: effect free).
+In this library, we explicitly do _not_ make such a generalization; all code is pure (meaning: effect free).
 This design forces prospective library users to construct the parser and stuff it somewhere, gather the input from the IO layer and apply the parser via `run`.
 The expectation is that, for the cases where the input must be consumed incrementally, some scheme using a streaming library can be bolted on top.

 ### A. 1.
 3. A small improvement: the type `Result s e a`.